sjindal94/profanity-identifier/README.md

-# nudity-identifier
+# profanity-identifier
-A profanity identifier in python based on nude.js javascript package.
+A profanity identifier in python based on existing nude.js javascript package.
+Uses OpenCV.